-- Periods are often lighter, less painful and more regular.
+- Periods are regular and may be less painful and lighter.

 - It relieves premenstrual tension for some women.

-- It may also reduce the risk of pelvic infection (as the mucous plug prevents bacteria, as well as sperm, from getting into the uterus).
+- It may also reduce the risk of pelvic infection (as the thicker mucus prevents germs (bacteria), as well as sperm, from getting into the uterus).

-- It may help to protect against some benign (noncancerous) breast disease.
+- It may help to protect against some non-cancerous (benign) breast disease.

 Are there any side-effects when taking the pill?

 Most women who take the pill do not develop any side-effects.
-However, a small number of women develop nausea (feeling sick), headaches or sore breasts when they take the pill.
-These usually go away within days or weeks of starting the pill .
-If they persist there are many different brands of pill you can try, which may suit you better.
+However, a small number of women feel sick, have headaches or find their breasts are sore when they take the pill.
+These usually go away within days or weeks of starting the pill.
+If they continue (persist) there are many different brands of pill you can try, which may suit you better.